 What wrath were these Jews experiencing in Paul’s day?
 Paul died years before the Temple was destroyed.
 For this reason, many NT scholars believe that the above calumny in Thessalonians was a later addition by antisemitic church scribes.

-3. John Dietrich permalink
+3. John Dietrich Avatar

 I’m Pennsylvania Dutch and my next-door neighbor was Jewish.
 We were talking about the Messiah one day, and after I had explained the Christian teaching, he said, in his wonderful New York accent, “Look, I don’t understand the whole thing, but I can tell you this: When Moshiach comes, I am going to ask him, ‘Is this your foyst or second visit?’”